A man, a bike and a gun: Police search for evidence to solve the killing of UnitedHealthcare’s CEO on the streets of New York

 “Until he’s caught, we won’t actually know the purpose of those words,” Gray said.

-Authorities are seeking the public’s help identifying Thompson’s killer through surveillance images showing the unmasked suspect in an Upper West Side hostel where he checked in using a fake New Jersey driver’s license.
+“As we’re going through our investigation, we’re coming across a lot of online comments, a lot of online threats, things of that nature,” Kenny said.
+“His wife indicated that he had received some prior threats.
+I don’t know the details of those threats.”

+Thompson had worked for UnitedHealthcare since 2004 and was appointed CEO in 2021.
+He lived in Minnesota and was visiting New York for the company’s annual investor conference.
+He is survived by his wife Paulette and two children.

-But with some portraying the killer as a vigilante enacting justice against a health care system they believe values profits over lives, and with other users on social media mocking the CEO’s death, it could hinder motivation to report sightings of the killer to police.
+The shooting has prompted some to portray the killer as a vigilante enacting justice against a health care system they believe values profits over lives, and some users on social media have mocked the CEO’s death.
+News of the shooting inspired an outpouring of social media stories about denials of claims from UnitedHealthcare and other insurance companies.

 What’s next in the investigation?